Eagle Ford - update through January 2019

-This interactive presentation contains the latest oil & gas production data through January 2018 from 20,338 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010 .
+This interactive presentation contains the latest oil & gas production data from all 22,309 horizontal wells in the Eagle Ford region, that have started producing since 2008, through January 2019.

 The ‘Advanced Insights’ presentation is displayed below: